 This is to know how many links your pages have, but that’s fine, Google advises you to use a maximum of 100 links per page.
 Try to make good use of anchor texts in your internal links, providing in this way information with which your “linked” pages speak.

 Knowing which sites are linked to yours is essential to a good SEO strategy.
 They will positively or negatively influence your competitors.
-Enjoy good quality links and reduce those of bad reputation will be your goal when acquiring this type of information.
+Enjoying good quality links and reducing those with bad reputations will be your goal when acquiring this type of information.

 If your SEO strategy is geared towards some specific location, then this point is very relevant to you.
 Search through your site if it includes your address on all pages, thereby making that geolocation relevant and indispensable information when search engines read your site.